mitrefccace/autoinstall/README.md

 ## Code Structure
 The script installer.py allows the user to install any of the following repositories in any order:
-ACE Direct, ACR-CDR, Management Portal, Aserver, Userver, and Fendesk.
+ACE Direct, ACR-CDR, Management Portal, Aserver, Userver, Fendesk, and Virtualagent.

 The script asteriskinstall.py installs Asterisk.